Update: 17 September 2021

 Any tests you need to take once you’re back in the UK will need to be arranged before you go on holiday, as you’ll need to include the reference number on your ‘Passenger Locator Form’ that needs to be filled out up to 48 hours before your journey home.

 If you are returning from or have transited through a red list country in the 10 days before you arrive in the UK, you have to pre-book a mandatory 11-night quarantine hotel package, which will include two PCR tests, taken on day two and day eight.
+You will not be able to use the Test to Release scheme.

 As always, if you have any queries or if there is something you are unsure about, speak to your ABTA Member travel provider.
 They will be able to explain which tests you need for your holiday and make sure you have the most up-to-date information and advice so you can get ready for your trip.